kengraf/nadialin/README.md

 ## This repo focuses on the automation resources using CloudFormation
 List of major AWS components
-- S3 : GitHub action is used push to a public bucket, TODO: Leverage CloudFront
+- S3 : GitHub action is used push to a public bucket; accss via CloudFront
-- Cognito : User management
-- API Gateway : Front user interaction with Lambda based features
+- API Gateway : Defined with OpenAPI.
+Lambda based functions
 - VPN : Control user access to scenarios
 - Scenario : Templated deployment the machines the user will work with